sajjadabed910/FoodieXpress/README.md

 # 🍔 FoodieXpress - Quick and Tasty Food at Your Fingertips

-FoodieXpress is a full-stack **MERN** (MongoDB, Express.js, React.js, Node.js) food delivery web application that allows users to browse restaurants, select dishes, place orders, and pay securely via **Stripe**.
+FoodieXpress is a full-stack **MERN** (MongoDB, Express.js, React.js, Node.js) food delivery web application that allows users to select dishes, place orders, and pay securely via **Stripe**.
 The platform offers a seamless and intuitive user experience, with authentication, image uploads, and secure payment processing.

 ---